Sheldon-Zhang/NYC_Taxi_Data_EDA/README.md

 Solution assumptions:
 1. As a taxi driver, I have pretty flexible hours as to when to drive.
 2. I am driving a sedan, which means I could carry no more than 4 passengers at the same time.
+3. I ignore any public holiday or city events in June.
+4. I ignore city weather, which not available in our current data set.
+5. I also ignore heavy traffic period, and I assume the time lost in traffic is compensated by the tariff.

 In order to maximize income, two questions need to be answered:
 Q1.
 What is the best working schedule per week?